Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 and isolated beaches (if you are walking or paddling).
 How?
 Reaching Corse from Italy is really a breeze.
 From Livorno, ferries are generally quite cheap,

 especially if you have flexible dates and if you share the costs of the car to take with you.
 If you are passionate about, and own, a

 motorcycle or a motorohome... well, it's even better

 To rent a car in Corse at the best prices for your travel itinerary I highly recommend

-to search and book at this link.
+this link.
 How much?
 Even in the middle of August, by booking at the last second, I managed to find a ferry from Livorno to Bastia or Ile Rousse for

 200 euros for two people plus car...
 In short, not too bad.
 In the off season you can save money,

 while if you are unlucky you could even spend twice as much.
 Dining outside, with fixed menus (usually excellent), costs 20 euros each

 (much more if you go à la carte or if you want fish).
 As in the rest of France (Corse people are proud of their difference, but in this aspect Corse and France are the same),